BiznesBear/UghLang/README.md

 # UghLang
 Created in C# for educational purpose interpeted programing language.
-The side-purpose of this project is to show the power of simplicity.
+The side-purpose of this project is to show the real power of simplicity.

 # Mini documentation
 This section is dedicated to the basic functions of the ugh language.

+## Keywords list
+- print
+- input
+- free
+- true
+- false
+- fun
+- break
+- if
+- else
+- repeat

 ## Variables
 ### Declaring variables